DokFaust/julia/doc/src/manual/parallel-computing.md

 other tasks can be run while a file is being read, or while waiting for an external service/program to complete.

-A channel can be visualized as a pipe, i.e., it has a write socket and a read socket :
+A channel can be visualized as a pipe, i.e., it has a write end and a read end :

   * Multiple writers in different tasks can write to the same channel concurrently via [`put!`](@ref) calls.